chrisknox97/stock-analysis/README.md

 ### 3b) First Row ‘If-Then’

-The next task was creating an ‘if-then’ statement that would determine if the current row was the first row, while using the ``tickerIndex``.
+The next task was creating an ``if-then`` statement that would determine if the current row was the first row, while using the ``tickerIndex``.
 If that statement proved to be true, then the script would assign the current starting price to the ``tickerStartingPrices`` variable.
 As a result, I wrote the following script:

     If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i - 1, 1).Value <> tickers(tickerIndex)

     Then tickerStartingPrices(tickerIndex) = Cells(i, 6).Value

-The first half of the ‘If’ script (before the And) checks whether the current row’s ticker is within the ``tickerIndex`` while the second half checks whether the previous row’s ticker is not.
+The first half of the ``if`` script (before the ``And``) checks whether the current row’s ticker is within the ``tickerIndex`` while the second half checks whether the previous row’s ticker is not.
 If both statements are deemed true, then the ``tickerStartingPrice`` is assigned.

 ### 3c) Last Row ‘If-Then’

-Creating a ‘If-then’ statement to determine whether the current row was the last row was markedly like the ‘First Row Check.’
+Creating a ``if-then`` statement to determine whether the current row was the last row was markedly like the ‘First Row Check.’
 However ``Cells(i-1,1).Value`` is substituted with ``Cells(i+1, 1).Value`` to account for the fact we are concerned with the row below are current row rather than above.
 As a result, the statement looked like this:

     If Cells(i, 1).Value = tickers(tickerIndex) And Cells(i + 1, 1).Value <> tickers(tickerIndex)